$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 \begin{prop} Let $(X, μ)$ and $(Y, ν)$ be weighted pwl spaces of dimensions $n$ and $m$.
-A pwl map $f:(X,µ)→(Y,ν)$ is flat if and only if it admits well-defined fiber weights. \end{prop} \begin{proof} Def. \ref{def:fiber_weight} is local on $X$ and $Y$.
-Similarly, for a compactly supported pws form $α\in PS_c(X)$, the push forward $f_*(α\wedge [X, μ])$ may be computed locally with the help of partitions of unity (cf. the proof of Prop. \ref{prop:push_of_polyhedral}).
+A pwl map $f:(X,µ)→(Y,ν)$ is flat if and only if it admits well defined fiber weights. \end{prop} \begin{proof} Def. \ref{def:fiber_weight} is local on $X$ and $Y$.
+Similarly, for a compactly supported pws form $α\in PS_c(X)$, the pushforward $f_*(α\wedge [X, μ])$ may be computed locally with the help of partitions of unity (cf. the proof of Prop. \ref{prop:push_of_polyhedral}).
 Applying Lem. \ref{lem:nice_neighborhoods}, we are reduced to the case where $X$ and $Y$ are polyhedral sets.

 Choose polyhedral complex structures $\mcX$ resp. $\mcY$ that are subordinate to $μ$, $ν$ and $f$.
 In particular, the datum $ν$ is equivalent to that of weights $ν_{\ob{σ}}$ for every ${\ob{σ}}\in \mcY_m$.
 As an auxiliary datum, we also choose weights $ν_ρ$ for all $ρ\in \mcY_{<m}$.
 We obtain the general formula